A Kit List for the Everest Base Camp Trek

 One of the questions we most commonly get asked from clients who are planning a trek to Everest Base Camp is what do I need to pack?
 In reply, here's a comprehensive clothing and equipment kit list for the trek, together with some helpful information and advice.

 Tight fitting, figure-hugging clothing, such as those made with Lycra can often be offensive to locals, especially on women.
-If you find these items comfortable as a base layer then please pack something to wear over the top of them.
-Similarly, wearing shorts is culturally insensitive so leave them at home.
+If you find these items comfortable as a base layer then pack something to wear over the top of them.
+Similarly, wearing shorts is culturally insensitive in Nepal so leave them at home.
 Calf-length cut-off trousers are fine to take instead.

 Your luggage allowance - a word of advice:

 In March 2013 CAAN (Civil Aviation Authority of Nepal) instituted new rules on luggage limits for flights to STOL airports - which Lukla is.
-The new weight limit is 15kgs, to include hand luggage.
+The new weight limit is 15kg, to include hand luggage.
 This means that they will now weigh both your kitbag and your day pack at the airport which should be within this limit.
 So you will need to be careful when packing for trek.
 Our advice is to make sure to wear your down jacket and walking boots for the flight to Lukla and also not to carry too much water on that day - you will be able to fill up with water and repack any extra clothing you're wearing into your kitbag when you arrive in Lukla.

 Here's our full clothing list: